4 The Agentic SDLC Reference Architecture

 The architecture presented in this chapter is designed to be adopted incrementally.
 There is no prerequisite checklist that must be completed before you begin.
 The following thresholds are starting points based on patterns observed across early-adopter teams; calibrate them to your baseline.
 The most common — and most effective — starting point:

 Month 3.
 Extend to Review.
 Add agent-assisted code review with human sign-off on every PR.
 Measure review turnaround time and defect escape rate.
-Gate to expand: agent-assisted PRs achieve a review rejection rate no worse than the team’s human-only baseline, and median review turnaround time has decreased by ≥15%.
+Gate to expand: agent-assisted PRs achieve a review rejection rate no worse than the team’s human-only baseline, and median review turnaround time has decreased by 15% or more.

 Month 12.
 Evaluate Plan and Build phases.
 By this point, your team has accumulated six months of structured context, and your agents are materially more effective than they were on day one — the compounding flywheel at work.
-Gate to expand: the team’s human intervention rate on agent tasks has declined by ≥20% from the Month 3 baseline, and at least two context feedback cycles have produced measurable improvement in agent output quality.
+Gate to expand: the team’s human intervention rate on agent tasks has declined by 20% or more from the Month 3 baseline, and at least two context feedback cycles have produced measurable improvement in agent output quality.

 This is a planning horizon, not a schedule.
 Some organizations will move faster; some will spend longer at each stage.
 The sequence matters more than the timeline: start where the tooling is mature and the context is structured, expand where the evidence supports it, and invest in context continuously.